SmithyMe/SmithyMe/README.md

 - 👋 Hey, I’m @SmithyMe or just Luke
-- 👀 I’m interested in ...
+- 👀 I’m interested in becoming a developer and getting my first job
-- 🌱 I’m currently learning Python and AWS basics
+- 🌱 I’m currently working through the OdinProject
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing quite yet
 - 📫 How to reach me: lssmith9916@gmail.com

 <!---